MARTY LAMPKIN

 Professor|Registered Social Worker, Psychotherapist|RSW, MSW, BSW|

-Founder of Masablities: Carnival Without Limits
+Founder of Masabilities: Carnival Without Limits

-2025 Black Health Care Hero Award Recipient
+2025 Black Healthcare Hero Award Recipient

 Services: